A-Awad1/Todo-List-Application/README.md

 # Todo Application

-Version of Vanilla Javascript Using Json Server
+Version of Vanilla Javascript Using Local Storage

 <!-- **[See Website Live]()** -->